top of page

 A Voice of the Child Report (VCR) is a non-evaluative report prepared after meeting with the children of parents who are attempting to resolve parenting issues arising from separation and divorce.
 A VCR is NOT an assessment.
 A VCR can be requested at any point in the process of dispute resolution services or litigation by parent/guardian, lawyer, or Judge.

 The VCR may be the step you take before having an extensive custody and access assessment completed or a lengthy court battle.
 We have a duty to ensure that children’s voices are heard when important decisions are made about their lives.
-As a trained VCR practitioner with over 20 years’ experience working with children and youth, Kim understands the need to approach each child’s unique needs with great sensitivity and care.
+As a trained VCR practitioner with over 25 years of experience working with children and youth, Kim understands the need to approach each child’s unique needs with great sensitivity and care.

 Kim Hunter-512k.jpg

-Kim has over twenty years’ experience supporting individuals and families in developing strategies to deal with complex life transitions.
+Kim has over 25 years of experience supporting individuals and families in developing strategies to deal with complex life transitions.
 She specializes in supporting parents and caregivers in renegotiating their relationships to promote their children’s best interests and wellbeing during family separation.
-She has a keen interest in the complexities of the parent teen relationship and assisting families in identifying intersections between parental expectations and nurturing healthy independent teenagers.
+She has a keen interest in the complexities of the parent adolescent relationship.
+She supports families in identifying intersections between parental expectations and children navigating adolescence.

-Kim is a graduate from the University of Waterloo with B.A. in Psychology, a Professional Certificate in Family Mediation from York University, and an Early Childhood Education Diploma from Sir Sandford Fleming College.
-Kim is committed to continuous learning and professional development obtaining graduate courses in Counselling Psychology from Yorkville University and post degree credits in Social Work from University of Waterloo and Athabasca University.
+She is a graduate from the University of Waterloo with a Bachelor of Arts degree in Psychology, a Professional Certificate in Family Mediation from York University, and an Early Childhood Education Diploma from Sir Sandford Fleming College.
+Kim is committed to continuous learning and professional development obtaining graduate courses in the Master of Arts in Counselling Psychology from Yorkville University and post degree credits from the Bachelor of Social Work program from the University of Waterloo and Athabasca University.

 Free half hour phone consultation available.